 Systems in the financial infrastructure

-The financial infrastructure is comprised of payment systems, central securities depositories, central counterparties and trade repositories.
+The financial infrastructure is comprised of payment systems, central securities depositories, central counterparties and transaction registers.
+In addition to these, there are companies that are of particular importance for the financial infrastructure in Sweden.

 The payment systems transfer funds between users of the system.
 There are two types of payment system: systems for large-value payments and systems for retail payments.
 Systems for large-value payments are systems that managed payments for large sums that have high priority.
 RIX is the system for large-value payments in Sweden.
 Retail payments systems are systems that manage large volumes of payments of relatively small amounts, such as transfers between accounts, direct debit, Swish payments and card payments.
 Bankgirot is an example of a company that supplies such a system.